About Occupational Therapy

 Visit our Career Center to see current employment opportunities for occupational therapists and occupational therapy assistants in Pennsylvania.

 Currently, occupational therapy practitioners are prepared at the associates and bachelor's degree levels (occupational therapy assistants) or at the master's and doctoral levels (occupational therapists).
-Beginning with those who graduate July 1 2027, all occupational therapy assistant programs must be at the bachelor's degree level, and all occupational therapist programs must be at the doctoral level.
 See more information from the Accreditation Council for Occupational Therapy Education (ACOTE®).

 Entry-Level Occupational Therapy Education in Pennsylvania